-Fetal Imaging at Children's National Health System: How We Help
+Fetal Imaging at Children's National Hospital: How We Help

 In our Developing Brain Research Laboratory, we accept clinical referrals through our Fetal Medicine Institute to perform enhanced, noninvasive diagnostic imaging in unborn babies.

 We develop noninvasive technologies using quantitative MRI (or magnetic resonance imaging, a technique that uses a magnetic field and radio waves to create detailed images of organs and tissues) to identify early warning signs of brain problems in fetuses.
 Quantitative MRI uses the MRI scanner as a scientific instrument to measure brain tissue volume and chemicals to detect problems in a noninvasive way.

 - Analyzing the imaging results from the mother's evaluation by applying our extensive fetal brain development dataset to assess them

 - Providing you and your patient with in-depth information about how the fetus's development compares with established benchmarks for normal brain development

 Our goals are to find developmental problems at an early stage and provide information to help guide effective surgical or pharmacological intervention for in utero fetuses.

 Groundbreaking Fetal Brain Research: Our Work

 Our extensive database of fetal brain development data is one of the most robust in the world.
 With it, our research team is defining benchmarks for normal brain development in fetuses.

 We then compare these data benchmarks with those from high-risk pregnancies to identify brain development problems early on.
 This analysis allows us to provide high-risk women and their physicians detailed information about prenatal development, so that these babies get the best possible care both during pregnancy and after birth.